billpg/HashBack/README.md

   - "Thanks Bob."
 - "Thanks Alice."

-It's not so much what happened but what didn't happen.
+Did you notice what didn't happen?

 Neither side needed a pre-shared key, a shared secret nor a place to securely store them.
 Both machines are web servers with TLS already set up and this is what enables the exchange to work.

 When you make an HTTPS request, thanks to TLS you can be sure who you are connecting to, but the service receiving the requst can't be sure who the request is coming from.
 By using **two separate** HTTPS requests in opposite directions, the two web servers may perform a brief handshake and exchange a *Bearer* token.

 ### What's a Bearer token?

 A Bearer token is string of characters.
-It might be a signed JWT or it might be a short string of random characters.
+It could be a signed JWT or a string of randomness.
 If you know what that string is, you can include it any web request where you want to show who you are.
 The token itself is generated (or "issued") by the service that will accept that token later on as proof that you are who you say you are, because no-one else would have the token.

 ```
 POST /api/some/secure/api/